• Skip to primary navigation

 • Add tapioca pearls and water to a bowl and let them sit at room temperature for 15 minutes.
 The pearls will absorb the water, so if you leave it for too long, the pearls may disappear.

-• Add the soaked tapioca pearls with the soaking water and the milk to a saucepan and bring to a boil.
+• Take a saucepan, and add the soaked tapioca pearls without the soaking water.
+Add milk and cream and bring to a boil.

-• Reduce the heat to medium-low and occasionally stir until you reach a pudding-like consistency.
+• Reduce the heat to medium-low and occasionally stir until you have a pudding-like consistency.
 It usually takes 15-20 minutes.
-Pay attention to stirring more frequently towards the end when the tapioca begins to thicken, and the pearls turn translucent to avoid burning.
+Pay attention to stirring more frequently towards the end when the tapioca thickens, and the pearls turn translucent to avoid burning.

 • When ready, take it off the heat and stir in the sweetener and the vanilla extract.
 You can devour it while it is still warm.
-If you prefer it to be cold, chill it in the fridge for an hour.
+If you prefer cold, chill it in the fridge for an hour.

 • Serve it with fresh fruit, fruit puree, chopped nuts, whipped cream, etc.